Table of Contents:

 Drum roll please.
 Here are 10 good communication skills you may want to include on your resume:

 Crafting a clear sentence isn’t something everyone can do consistently, so let employers know you have writing chops.
 List writing accomplishments on your resume and ensure every sentence in your cover letter highlights your skill.

-Technical communication skills are a must if you interface regularly with tech departments or work in IT, but they’re also important in industries that require specialized skill sets such as healthcare or manufacturing.
+Technical communication skills are a must if you talk regularly with tech departments or work in IT, but they’re also vital in industries that require specialized skill sets such as health care or manufacturing.
 Use your resume to demonstrate that you can clearly communicate about highly technical topics to a variety of audiences.

 If you can communicate in a way to inspire others, you’re more likely to be tapped for leadership positions in the future.
-Show off leadership communication capabilities by including relevant team leading experience on your resume.
+Show off your leadership communication capabilities by including relevant team-leading experiences on your resume.

 Marketing calls for a specific set of communication tools.
-If you can talk or write about a product or service in a way that makes people want to buy it, you’re a valuable team member in the marketing space.
+If you can talk or write about a product or service in a way that makes people want to buy it, you’ll be a valuable team member!

 Talking about data without making it boring or indecipherable is a serious skill, and employers look for this strength when hiring anyone who needs to turn data into decisions.
 List certifications and skills you have in this area, such as statistical process control or Six Sigma.